Brian Cook (basketball): Professional career

-Personal
+Personal life

 Cook is the son of Norman and Joyce Cook, and has two younger sisters, Kristina and Natasha.
 His father was an All-American with the University of Kansas and played briefly for the Boston Celtics.
-His uncle, Joe Cook, played basketball for Duke University from 1988–1990.
+His uncle, Joe Cook, played basketball for Duke University from 1988 to 1990.

 On July 4, 2009, Cook married long-time girlfriend, Victoria Velasquez.

 Cook has played in the BIG3 basketball league as a member of the Killer 3's team.